Kaneshie market: Sanitation

 In 2018, The Kaneshie market was on the verge of collapse due to poor sanitation as a result of improper management of garbage.
 Mad.
 Lydia Akor Akwei, the market queen of Kaneshie market also explained that the market had become a dumping site for the surrounding communities because the city authorities had failed to provide those communities with proper garbage disposal systems.

 Various non-governmental organizations have engaged in comprehensive clean-ups and Fumigation exercises at the Kaneshie Market to fulfill their Corporate Social Responsibility.
 This initiative was created to by Pan-African Savings and Loans, in partnership with Zoomlion Ghana Limited to ensure a cleaner and healthier environment for traders and customers.

 Disasters

-The Kaneshie market has being prone to fire outbreaks.
+The Kaneshie market has been prone to fire outbreaks.
 The former Mayor of Accra, Mohammed Nii Adjei Sowah undertook a rewiring exercise of markets in Accra including the Kaneshie market after a fire out break on the 20th of December 2020 at the Kaneshie Market.
 The fire which started during the early hours of Sunday 20 December, 2020 destroyed a section of the Kaneshie Central Market.